Antwerp city guide: fantastic culture, art, beer and diamonds

 Summer (June-August) can be hot and busy.
 Winter (November-March) can be cold and damp.
 However, Antwerp’s Christmas market has rave reviews.

-Antwerp hosts several events throughout the year.
-Including the Antwerp Fashion Festival and the Rubens Market.
-Check the city’s event calendar to see what’s on during your visit (Antwerp is small, so you may want to visit when there isn’t an event on to avoid high hotel prices).
+Antwerp hosts several events throughout the year including the Antwerp Fashion Festival and the Rubens Market.
+Check the city’s event calendar to see what’s on during your visit.
+Antwerp is small, so hotel prices go up during events – if you’re not interested in the event then you may want to visit another time.

 What should I do in Antwerp?

 Antwerp has so much to offer!
-Here are a few must-see attractions:
+Our favourites were:

-• The Cathedral of Our Lady: A stunning Gothic cathedral.
-It houses impressive artworks by Rubens.
+- The Cathedral of Our Lady: A stunning Gothic cathedral housing artworks by Rubens.

-Check out our guide to our favourite places to go in Antwerp for a full list.
+Check out our guide to our favourite places to go in Antwerp for our top recommendations.

 What should I pack to visit Antwerp?